5 Random Pages

 In 1939, the start of World War II saw the facility transfer back to the Royal Navy, and RNAS Donibristle was commissioned as HMS Merlin.
 Originally operating with grass runways, the airfield was provided with two more robust tarmac runways, arranged in shallow X layout with an approximately east-west alignments, and was used by many front line and second line squadrons, communications squadrons, when it served as a Royal Naval Aircraft Repair Yard (RNARY).

-At the end of the war the airfield became home to Office Flag Officer Carrier Training, and was renamed HMS Cochrane until it was finally paid off in 1959, and the land was reclaimed for both housing and industrial development, when the area was converted into Hillend and Donibristle industrial estates.
+At the end of the war the airfield became home to Office Flag Officer Carrier Training, and was renamed HMS Cochrane until it was finally paid off in 1959, and the land reclaimed for both housing and industrial development, when the area was converted into the Hillend and Donibristle industrial estates.
 While none of the large hangars survived these changes, some of the airfield buildings which lay within the industrial areas were reused to provide business premises and offices, and one of the huts serves as home to the local ATC squadron.

 Located to the north of the airfield, in the woods between the A92 road and the railway line now to the north of the Hillend industrial estate, was an air raid shelter, being a rectangular brick built building with a flat concrete roof, and a blast wall to protect the entrance.